 The quaint and colorful buildings of the Old Town is a photographer’s dream come true.
 There are numerous Instagram-worthy photo ops in every alley and every corner along the way.
 Sometimes you just need to have an eye for that special moment or perspective.

-The direction of our path today depends on where you are staying.
+The direction of our path on the first day of this Chania itinerary depends on where you are staying.
 The path shown here assumes that you are staying near Talo Square, the west end of the harbor.
 If you are staying near the east side, just reverse the direction of the route.

-Our next destination is the Byzantine Walls of Chania, which extends along the main road called Karaoli Ke Dimitriou.
+Our next destination is the Byzantine Walls, which extends along the main road called Karaoli Ke Dimitriou.
 There are plenty of side streets along the way and on this main road as well, so feel free to take a detour to do some shopping, snacking, or drinking.

 If you have time, you also have the option to spend half an hour in the Folklore Museum of Chania.
 It is a small place, but it is rich in Greek history and traditional arts.
 Admission as of this writing is 3 Euros per person.